Skip to main content

 How many zeros does a quadratic polynomial have?

-What is the largest number with zeros?
+What is the largest named number?

 How do zeros work in scientific notation?

-In scientific notation, the exponent tells you how many zeros follow the 1.
-For example, 10³ = 1,000 (3 zeros), 10⁶ = 1,000,000 (6 zeros), and 10⁹ = 1,000,000,000 (9 zeros).
+In scientific notation, the exponent on the 10 tells you the zero count directly.
+10³ = 1,000 (3 zeros), 10⁶ = 1,000,000 (6 zeros), 10⁹ = 1,000,000,000 (9 zeros).
+It's the most compact way to handle large numbers.